FAQ for Tax Filing

 Anyone who tells you how to complete your tax return could face legal liability should they provide inaccurate information.
 Only authorized tax preparers are protected from possible liability if a tax form is not completed properly on behalf of an individual.
 HIO Advisors cannot directly assist you with preparing your tax return because they are not trained tax professionals or authorized tax preparers.

-Sprintax has many paid services, should I use them?
+Sprintax Returns has many paid services, should I use them?

-Troubleshooting Sprintax
+Troubleshooting Sprintax Returns

-Tax Webinars with Sprintax
+Tax Webinars with Sprintax Returns

-This season, Sprintax will be hosting a series of free open tax webinars to provide helpful information around nonresident tax filing obligations.
+This season, Sprintax Returns will be hosting a series of free open tax webinars to provide helpful information around nonresident tax filing obligations.
 You can find the details and registration links below.

 2024 Sessions for Harvard affiliates only: